Zarana: Devil's Due

-In this continuity, Zarana and her siblings grew up in a Catholic orphanage.
+Zarana and her siblings grew up in a Catholic orphanage.
 Her older brother, Zartan, accidentally killed a boy for bullying young Zandar.
 As teenagers, the twins grew up on the streets of London rather than be separated to different foster homes.
-She and her brother searched out their brother, Zartan, and found themselves in the outback of Australia as members of the Dreadnok biker gang.
-Zarana is protective of Zandar.
+She and Zandar searched out their brother, Zartan, and found themselves in the outback of Australia as members of the Dreadnok biker gang.

 Zarana leads a Dreadnoks/Cobra squad against an out of control Battle Android Trooper.
 She loses several Alley Vipers.
 A grenade thrown by a G.I.
 Joe squad injures her, though she is still mobile.
 Zartan orders Zanya to leave with her; they try to escape in a Cobra Coil motorcycle, but circumstances change and they are arrested with most of the other Dreadnoks.

 In the America's Elite series, Cobra Commander disguises himself as White House staff member Garret Freedlowe, and tricks General Rey into leading a new elite unit called Phoenix Guard.
 Zarana is one of the Cobra operatives who poses as a Guard member, and is given the new codename "Friday", real name Jennifer K. Larson, born in Hialeah, Florida.
 Friday's specialties were infantry, heavy weapons, tracking, unit supply specialist and mechanical technician.
 She received basic training at Fort Jackson, and advanced infantry training at Fort Lee.
 She also completed the Unit Armorer School at Fort Hood, the Marksman Instructor course and Airborne School at Fort Benning, and the Counter-Sniper course at Camp Robinson, Arkansas.
 She was the team's weapons specialist, and second-in-command to General Rey.
 Following the Guard's attack on The Rock, Zarana is taken into custody by the Joes and imprisoned in "The Coffin", a maximum security penitentiary located in Greenland.
 She later escapes imprisonment alongside several others, during a raid on the facility led by Tomax.
 At the conclusion of the World War III storyline, Zarana is revealed to have escaped the mass defeat and capture of Cobra's forces, and is back with the Dreadnoks (who are now sans Zartan).

 The comic series Dreadnoks Declassified reveals that Zarana's given name is Zoe.